-There may be a million other ways you’d rather spend your money as a homeowner, but mold proofing your home is one of the best investments you can make fr your Rochester New York home.
+There may be a million other ways you’d rather spend your money as a homeowner, but mold-proofing your home is one of the best investments you can make for your Rochester New York home.
 Mold can destroy your home and cost you lots of money as well as cost you or a family member your health.
-There are many preventions you can put into place in order to preserve your home and protect your family.
+There are many preventions you can put into place to preserve your home and protect your family.

 Prevention is Cheaper than Remediation